dtamayo/reboundx/doc/effects.rst

-.. _gr_full:
+.. _gr_potential:

-gr_full
-*******
+gr_potential
+************

 ======================= ===============================================
-Authors                 P. Shi, H. Rein, D. Tamayo Implementation Paper    `Tamayo, Rein, Shi and Hernandez, 2019 <https://ui.adsabs.harvard.edu/abs/2020MNRAS.491.2885T/abstract>`_.
+Authors                 H. Rein, D. Tamayo Implementation Paper    `Tamayo, Rein, Shi and Hernandez, 2019 <https://ui.adsabs.harvard.edu/abs/2020MNRAS.491.2885T/abstract>`_.
-Based on                `Newhall et al. 1983 <http://labs.adsabs.harvard.edu/adsabs/abs/1983A%26A...125..150N/>`_.
+Based on                `Nobili and Roxburgh 1986 <http://labs.adsabs.harvard.edu/adsabs/abs/1986IAUS..114..105N/>`_.
 C Example               :ref:`c_example_gr`
 Python Example          `GeneralRelativity.ipynb <https://github.com/dtamayo/reboundx/blob/master/ipython_examples/GeneralRelativity.ipynb>`_.
 ======================= ===============================================

-This algorithm incorporates the first-order post-newtonian effects from all bodies in the system, and is necessary for multiple massive bodies like stellar binaries.
+This is the simplest potential you can use for general relativity.
+It assumes that the masses are dominated by a single central body.
+It gets the precession right, but gets the mean motion wrong by :math:`\mathcal{O}(GM/ac^2)`.
+It's the fastest option, and because it's not velocity-dependent, it automatically keeps WHFast symplectic.
+Nice if you have a single-star system, don't need to get GR exactly right, and want speed.

 **Effect Parameters**